cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 ####Quantum RNA

 Ive been reading **Teranesia** by Greg Egan about a viral RNA protein that uses quantum inconsistencies in its structure to mutate and adapt across parrallel quantum histories in time; communicating across genetic timelines.
 It's pretty out there but it also contains a surprising sustained rant about the real value to humanity and science of cultural theory and bio-semiotics.
 I think it has it's place and it can be important but it also can be put to one side and not always necessary; its another tool.
-DeadWood felt like all kinds of thinking where welcom when normally specialised disciplines are neatly seperated and can rarely interact.
+DeadWood felt like all kinds of thinking where welcome when normally specialised disciplines are neatly seperated and can rarely interact.

 ####Meditation cd's